TomLXXVI/python-hvac/README.md

 **cooling_load_calc**<br>
 A package for doing cooling load calculations of a building, based upon ASHRAE's Radiant-Times-Series (RTS) method.
-It uses a lumped linear thermal network model to take the thermal inertia of flat, opaque building components into account.
-The same network model is also used to implement a simplified model for the internal thermal mass of a space.
+It uses a lumped capacitance model to take the thermal inertia of flat, opaque building components and the interior thermal mass of a zone into account.

-This package uses the subpackage **climate**, also included in the main package `hvac`, for the development of daily temperature profiles from a limited number of climate design parameters.
+This package uses the subpackage **sun**, also included in the main package `hvac`.
+This subpackage is used to calculate the solar radiation incident on exterior surfaces and the solar heat gain through windows.
-Package **climate** also contains a subpackage **sun** for calculating solar irradiance and irradiation on surfaces, either based on ASHRAE's *Clear-Sky Model*, or based on TMY-data.
-For calculating the position of the sun, the third-party library `astral` is used.
+Subpackage **sun** implements the equations in chapters 1 and 2 of *Duffie,
+J. A., Beckman, W. A., & Blair, N. (2020).
+SOLAR ENGINEERING OF THERMAL PROCESSES, PHOTOVOLTAICS AND WIND.
+John Wiley & Sons.*

 **heating_load_calc**<br>
-A package for doing heating load calculations of a building based on the method of European standard EN 12831-1 (July 2017).
+A package for doing the heating load calculation of a building based on the method of *European standard EN 12831-1 (July 2017)*.

 **energy_estimation**<br>
 Estimation of the energy consumption of a building using the bin table method.